Universal Scaling of Electron Transmission for Nearly Ballistic and Quantum Dragon Nanodevices: Introduction

-Disorder is disruptive to electron transport, as it causes coherent electron scattering.
-The seminal work initiated by Anderson \cite{ANDE1958,LAGE2009} showed in 1D materials models with short-range interactions that any amount of uncorrelated randomness gives that the wavefunction is exponentially localized.
-In the 1D case, long-range correlations in the disorder or long-range interactions in the Hamiltonian may produce extended states \cite{IZRA1999,IZRA2012,YU2015,CHOI2017}.
+For even stronger disorder one has the localized regime where $\xi_{\rm A}\ll L$, and ${\cal T}_{\rm ave}(E)\ll1$.
+The seminal work initiated by Anderson \cite{ANDE1958,LAGE2009} showed in 1D (1 dimensional) materials models with short-range interactions that any amount of uncorrelated randomness gives that the wavefunction is exponentially localized, with a localization length $\xi_{\rm A}$.
+A nontrivial crossover from the diffusive regime to the Anderson localization regime \cite{Lopez2018PRB} is present.
+Notably, even in the 1D case long-range correlations in the disorder or long-range interactions in the Hamiltonian may produce extended states \cite{IZRA1999,IZRA2012,YU2015,CHOI2017}.
 The existence of long-range correlations in the disorder, and the interplay between diagonal and off diagonal disorder \cite{FLOR1989}, can lead to effective mobility edges and necklace states \cite{BERT2005} which occur at particular energies and have ${\cal T}(E_{\rm necklace})\approx 1$.
+A localized state would have ${\cal T}(E)\ll 1$ for all, or for finite $L$ all except a subset of measure zero, energies $E$.